buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Hit Points (Hit Points)**: indicate the vital energy, resistance, the luck in resisting the creature' \*\*s wounds.
 As long as the creature has 1 hit point, it will fight at its best, without problems (but it might also decide to run away rather than die!).
 At each level passage, you gain a certain number of Hit Points, established by the rules.
 Each wound is subtracted from this accumulation of energies, and when 0 (zero) Hit Points is reached, you faint, unable to act.

-If you are further injured and the Hit Points drop to 10+double the value of Constitution, then you die.
+If you are further injured and the Hit Points drop to 10 + twice the value of Constitution, then you die.

 **Initiative**: it is a Dexterity or Intelligence check.
 It establishes the order of actions in combat.
 Who has the highest score in the check acts first.